 Should I Paint My Kitchen Cabinets?
-9 Questions to Ask Before Getting Started
+Crucial Questions to Ask Before Getting Started

-At least once a week I get asked, “Should I paint my kitchen cabinets?”
-I’m not surprised by this question because I’m the gal who actually painted my kitchen cabinets without priming or sanding and LIVED TO TELL ABOUT IT.
-In fact, we even did a check-in after two years to prove how well our DIY painted cabinets held up.
-And those cabinets held up perfectly for over 5-years until we fully renovated our kitchen last year.
-It was seriously unbelievable, folks.
+Y'all, I've painted kitchen cabinets 3 different times.
+I painted my kitchen cabinets without priming or sanding in our old house and they turned out beautifully.
+We even did a check-in after two years to prove how well our DIY painted cabinets held up.
+They held up perfectly for over 5-years until we fully renovated our kitchen last year.
+It was seriously incredible, folks.

 diy painted kitchen cabinets

-Before you begin painting kitchen cabinets, there are a few questions you should ask yourself.
+Before you begin painting kitchen cabinets, these are the questions you need to think about and answer.

 Most cabinets are made of solid wood.
 Some cabinets, however, are made of stainless steel (plain or powder-coated) or engineered wood.
 Engineered wood cabinets might be made from MDF, plywood, particleboard and covered with veneer, thermofoil or laminate.